ibz0q/lovelace-bg-animation/README.md

 ### License

-This project is compromised of the works of various artists each either their own licensing terms, none of this projects license are imposed.
+This project is compromised of the works of artists each either their own licensing, none of this projects license are imposed.
 Copyrights are preserved respectively.
+A lot of the works are published online under MIT license, ie. <a href="https://blog.codepen.io/documentation/licensing/#:~:text=The%20gist%20of%20it%20is,it%20is%20subject%20to%20removal">CodePen</a>.

-For this reason, code belonging to this repo (bg-animation.js) uses CC BY-NC 4.0 Deed Attribution-NonCommercial 4.0 International.
+For this reason, code belonging to this repo (bg-animation.js) uses CC BY-NC 4.0 Deed Attribution-NonCommercial 4.0 International to prevent commercial infringement of any license that is not as permissive.
+In short, the original works belong to their owners and this project cannot be used for commercial purposes incase any license prevents this (Currently none).

-Code inside Gallery carries the Licenses and Copyrights of their authors respectively.

 ## Install